 Once the buyer reaches the middle of the funnel and grows more tempted, it’s time to drive the message home.
 Videos of your product make it easier for them to visualize using the product themselves in real-life scenarios.
 Also, stellar reviews and positive testimonials on community forums will help ignite their desire and make them feel safe and secure in their decision-making process.

 When a buyer reaches the bottom of the funnel, it’s time to do a walk-through of your checkout process.
-Are there any barriers stopping the customer from adding to their cart?
+Are there any barriers stopping the customer from adding to their shopping cart?
 What is your cart abandonment rate currently?
 These obstacles can be technical or intangible.
 If the “add to cart” button disappears on your mobile site, it’s time to discuss creating a less disruptive checkout process with your developer.
 Or it could be the high pricing that will get a potential buyer spooked.